ondrelogin/Talon.Orleans.HelloWorld/CloudSetup.md

 We will create an Azure Resource Group.
 You can name it whatever you want, the name has to be unique in the Azure Subscription but is not a global name.
-There can be hunderds of people each with their own `orleans-helloworld-rg` resource group.
+There can be hundreds of people each with their own `orleans-helloworld-rg` resource group.
 You can also select an appropriate azure region for you.